 Myong Dong, the most popular shopping district, is home to sports and fashion shops offering cheap and trendy clothes for young people.
 In Tongdaemun, Doota sells cheap beads, accessories and shoes, as well as every imaginable type of fabric for homes.
 Second-hand goods such as televisions, CDs, clothing and shoes are available from the Hwanghak-dong Flea Market.
 Chang-anp'yong Antique Market treasures include paintings, calligraphy and old chests, as well as stone and ceramic artefacts.
 Also in the Myong Dong area, are Seoul's 'Big Three' department stores: Shinsegae, Lotte and Hyundai.
 These dazzling shopping emporiums stock everything under the sun, from cheap electronics to high-end fashion, and all feature labyrinthine grocery sections and popular food courts.

 The birthplace of leading global electronics companies such as Samsung and LG, Korea is renowned for its cutting-edge technology.
-The best place to take advantage of this is at the Yongsan Electronics Market, where dozens of buildings house stores that specialize in one or two of the latest high-tech items and frequent sales mean excellent prices.
+The best place to take advantage of this is at the Yongsan Electronics Market, where dozens of buildings house stores that specialise in one or two of the latest high-tech items and frequent sales mean excellent prices.

 The Itaewon area has shops selling discounted designer clothes from brands such as DKNY, Nike and Adidas; stalls on the street sell hats and fake designer handbags.
 Apkujong has upscale department stores and boutiques, as well as the Kangnam underground shopping mall.
 Prada, Gucci, Armani, Stella McCartney and the Galleria are also found here.
 Counterfeit goods are illegal and may be confiscated at home.
 Tax-free shopping is advertised where applicable.